 2.2.
-The Computer Centre
+The Computer Unit

-This centre, located at the Faculty of Science premises, serves as the provider of computer services for the whole university.
+This unit, located at the Library and Faculty of Science premises, serves as the provider of computer services for the whole university.
 It helps in the teaching of computer courses in all the Faculties and units.
-The centre has internet access facilities for both students and staff.
+The unit has internet access facilities for both students and staff.

 The Information Technology Resource Centre (ITRC) was established in 2004 in Level 2 of the main Vithyananthan Library to expand the IT services provided to the staff and students of the whole university.
-The centre has four teaching laboratories and one Internet Laboratory.
+The unit has four teaching laboratories and one Internet Laboratory.
 The four labs have about 195 computers.
 The Internet lab has 40 computers.
 It also houses servers for running the network related services.